padjal/db-course/cinemaBookingProject/db/README.md

 ## Data restrictions
 - The age category for movies is a one letter classification system (A-D).
-- The country of origin of movies is kept in a three-letter format (ex.
+- The country of origin of movies is kept in a two-letter format (ex.
 USA, RUS, AUS, etc.)
 - Booking status should not fall above the available enum values (0-2) for IN PROGRESS, COMPLETED, REVERTED
 - The number of tickets in the bookings table, hall and seat numbers, prices, hall capacities, and user ages should be positive integers.